NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 ---
 ## Pausing

-### open loop

-ctrl-c can be pressed to immediatly stop the current tilt. enter will resume the program, ctrl-c again will exit the program

-### closed loop

 pressing enter will pause the program at the end of the current tilt. pressing enter will resume the program, pressing q then enter will exit the program